huggingface/huggingface_hub/tasks/src/fill-mask/about.md

 ## Use Case: Domain Adaptation
 Masked language modeling is used to train large models for domain-specific problems.
 If you have to work on a domain-specific task such information retrieval from medical papers, you can train a masked language model from medical papers and then fine-tune on a downstream task, such as [Question Answering](/tasks/question-answering), to build a medical information extraction system.
 Pre-training on domain-specific data yields better results (see [this paper](https://arxiv.org/abs/2007.15779) for an example).
-You can also use a [domain-specific BERT model](https://huggingface.co/microsoft/BiomedNLP-PubMedBERT-base-uncased-abstract-fulltext) from the Hub and fine-tune on task-specific dataset as well.
+You can also use a [domain-specific masked language model](https://huggingface.co/microsoft/BiomedNLP-PubMedBERT-base-uncased-abstract-fulltext) from the Hub and fine-tune on task-specific dataset as well.

 ## Inference with Fill-Mask Pipeline
 You can use “fill-mask” pipeline to infer with masked language models.
 If model name is not provided, the pipeline will be initialized with “distilroberta-base”.
 You can provide masked text and it will return list of possible mask values, ranked according to the score.